 Personnel; Travel; Compliance with Company Rules.
 Contractor will provide evidence of personnel qualifications as requested by Company.
 Contractor agrees that all of its employees may be required to travel to foreign and domestic locations in connection with the Services, unless otherwise specifically stated in writing by Contractor at the time of an employee’s first assignment to the Services.
 Contractor shall require all of its employees to observe all Company rules and regulations including, but not limited to plant badges, parking and entrance facilities, safety, fire, drug/alcohol, and smoking regulations.

-Seconded Personnel.
-Corrections to the portion of the Services performed by Seconded Personnel in their capacity as Seconded Personnel which are a result of such Seconded Personnel’s ordinary negligence shall be a Company expense.
-ALL OTHER FAILURES OF SECONDED PERSONNEL TO COMPLY WITH INDUSTRY STANDARDS OR OTHERWISE COMPLY WITH THIS AGREEMENT, INCLUDING THOSE WHICH ARE A RESULT OF SUCH SECONDED PERSONNEL’S GROSS NEGLIGENCE OR WILFUL MISCONDUCT OR FOR WHICH CONTRACTOR IS STRICTLY LIABLE AS A MATTER OF LAW WITHOUT REGARD TO FAULT, SHALL BE THE RESPONSIBILITY OF CONTRACTOR, EVEN IF COMPANY IS CONCURRENTLY NEGLIGENT OR OTHERWISE AT FAULT OR STRICTLY LIABLE WITHOUT REGARD TO FAULT.

-Qualifications.
-Contractor shall be responsible for providing Seconded Personnel who are qualified to perform, are possessed of the proper training and experience, and are capable of performing the Services for which they are supplied to Company as Seconded Personnel.
-Prior to providing Company with Seconded Personnel, Contractor shall inform Company of any and all deficiencies or ways in which the proposed Seconded Personnel is lacking qualifications, training, experience or capability of performing such services or any other limitations on Seconded Personnel’s qualifications, training, experience or capabilities.

 Access to Services and Inspection.
 Contractor shall provide Company access to the Services at all times wherever in preparation or progress in order to inspect the Services.
 Any inspection, observation, or review by Company of the performance of the Services or any portion thereof shall not prejudice, be a waiver, or be deemed to be a waiver of any of its rights hereunder or of its rights to reject defective Services.

 Responsibility for Guarantees and Warranties of Others.
 In the event Company and Contractor agree in a Tasking Letter that Contractor is to procure and obtain rights of way, machinery, equipment, or unique services not normally performed by Contractor or firms similar to Contractor on behalf of and as agent of Company in accordance with Section 6.2, then Contractor shall, for the protection of Company, demand from all such vendors and/or service providers warranties and guarantees with respect to such machinery, equipment, materials and unique services, which shall be made available to Company to the full extent of the terms thereof; provided, however, that such warranties and guarantees shall extend for a period of at least twelve (12) months from use or eighteen (18) months from delivery of the relevant equipment, machinery or unique services, whichever is later.